puli-101/Electoral-Blockchain/README.md

 In the context of this project, we will simulate this voting process using three files: one containing the keys of all citizens, one indicating the candidates, and one containing signed declarations.

 ## Execution
+It is required to install

+    sudo apt-get install libssl-dev

 After compiling (make), one simply has to run the following command: ./bin/main <nv> <nc>.
 Where <nv> represents the number of citizens, and <nc> the number of candidates.